U.S. Coast Guard searching for mission kite surfer off Evanston, IL

-The U.S. Coast Guard is searching for a kite surfer who was reported missing on Lake Michigan near Evanston, Illinois, April 23, 2022.
-The surfer was wearing a black wetsuit on a grey and black striped kite.
-(U.S. Coast Guard courtesy photo)
+CHICAGO — The U.S. Coast Guard is searching for a kite surfer who was reported missing on Lake Michigan near Evanston, Illinois, April 23, 2022.

+At 5:30 p.m. watch standers at Coast Guard Sector Lake Michigan received a distress call from a local firefighter who reported a kite surfer wearing a black wetsuit on a grey and black striped kite going underwater on Lake Michigan.
+The surfer was not observed resurfacing.

+Coast Guard Sector Lake Michigan has launched a small boat from Station Kenosha and the Ninth Coast Guard District launched an MH-60 helicopter from Air Station Traverse City.
+Both assets are on scene and actively searching the area.

 |Date Taken: